hemike1/Browsershot-yii2/README.md

 # **Browsershot Library**

-A custom PHP library to generate PDFs and screenshots from URLs, static HTML, or dynamic PHP files using **Headless Chrome** powered by Spatie’s Browsershot and Puppeteer.
+A custom PHP library to generate PDFs and screenshots (WiP) from URLs, static HTML, or dynamic PHP files using **Headless Chrome** powered by Spatie’s Browsershot, Node.js and Puppeteer.
 Works in Yii2 framework.
 ---